EBZebra/docs/edge/source/guide/about.md

 ##Benefits

 ###Reduce application and development costs
-Eliminates the need to develop, manage and maintain multiple versions of an application to support different types of devices/operating systems, providing highly cost effective support for a mixed-OS environment
+Eliminates the need to develop, manage and maintain multiple versions of an application to support different types of devices and operating systems;  provides highly cost effective support for a mixed-OS environment.

 ###Protect the business from OS market uncertainty
-Devices and platforms can continue to churn without impacting your business - these OS-agnostic applications work on then Zebra Technologies platforms of yesterday (MPA2), today and tomorrow
+Devices and platforms can continue to churn without impacting your business.
+These OS-agnostic applications work on Symbol, Motorola and Zebra Technologies platforms of yesterday (MPA2), today and tomorrow.

 ###Reduce end-user training costs
 Enterprise Browser app development is incredibly intuitive for developers skilled in HTML5, CSS and JavaScript.

 ###Utilize every feature on every device - and attached peripheral
-Easily design rich applications that take advantage of all the available features on a device and its attached peripherals - from scanning bar codes to capturing RFID tags and processing payment cards
+Easily design rich applications that take advantage of all the available features on a device and its attached peripherals - from scanning bar codes to capturing RFID tags and processing payment cards.

 ###Create consumer-style apps - for business
 Without OS constraints to impact app design, a graphical user interface can be created that is every bit as engaging, intuitive and interactive as today's consumer applications.
-Completely control application behavior on different devices: You control how an application behaves on a given device.
-With automatic screen sizing, apps can look, feel and behave identically on all devices - or you can add new features or expand the presentation of existing features to take advantage of larger screens
+Provides complete control of application behavior on different devices.
+With automatic screen resizing, apps can look, feel and behave identically on all devices, or display new features or expand the presentation of existing features to take advantage of larger screens.

 ###Faster time to market
-A simplified application development approach allows for shorter time to market than ever before
+A simplified application development approach allows for shorter time to market than ever before.

 ## Supported Devices